wernerglinka/gatsby-starter-mdx-square1/README.md

 ### Media Component with Video

-Renders a combination of an videoThumbnail and text in a page section.
+Renders a combination of a video thumbnail and text in a page section.
 Upon clicking the thumbnail the video is played either in situ or in a modal.

 - video playback type is determined by the boolean `isModal`
 - otherwise same as media component

 ### Video Component

 Renders a video in a page section.
+Upon clicking the thumbnail the video is played either in situ or in a modal.

 - video playback type is determined by the boolean `isModal`